Seema2404/alps_automation/README.md

 2. It will open the cypress dashboard. (wait for few minutes)

 3. Either select the individual spec file to run the tests for that module.
 Or click on "Run <x> integration specs" option to run all module tests.

+## Guidelines
+- ESLint plugin should be installed and activated on VS Code to follow best coding practices.

+- Please make sure to use the existing `.eslintrc.js` configuration file for ESLint plugin.

+- All test cases should be structured module wise and should be placed under the folder `/cypress/integration`.
+Example - `/cypress/integration/login.spec.js`

+- All element locators (CSS Selectors preferred) should be structured module wise and should be placed under the folder `/cypress/pages/page-selectors`.
+Example - `/cypress/pages/page-selectors/LoginPage.js`

+- All commands or actions should be defined module wise and should be placed under the folder `/cypress/pages/commands`.
+Example - `/cypress/pages/commands/login.js`

+- All test data should be added to the file `userData.json` placed under the folder `/cypress/fixtures`.

+- When creating new test file (spec.js), please make sure to add it to `cypress.json` under the `testFiles` section.

+- Any changes in basic authentication or the base URL of the application should be accommodated in `cypress.json`.

+- Please make sure to pull out your feature branch from `cypress_dev` branch before start working on your task.

+- Any new commit/push should go through the PR review process and should be merged to `cypress-dev` branch once PR is approved.

 ## Contributing